FAQ

 +

-Students from India, Bangladesh, Pakistan, Sri Lanka, and African countries who want to study in Europe — primarily Spain, Germany, Hungary, Switzerland, and the broader EU.
-Undergrad, master's and PhD candidates.
-Both budget-conscious and premium-track students.
+Students from India, Bangladesh, Pakistan, Sri Lanka, African countries, and Latin America who want to study in Europe, primarily Spain, Germany, Hungary, Switzerland and the broader EU.
+Undergrad, master's and PhD candidates, both budget-conscious and premium-track.

 +